JvanKatwijk/qt-dab/structure.md

 The Input Handling
 ----------------------------------------------------------------------------

 The directory "sources/devices" contains the sources for the various device handlers.
-Device drivers interface to external radio devices (or process files), and deliver a sample stream of 2048000 IQ samples/second as input.
+Device handlers interface to device libraries for external radio devices (or process files), and deliver a sample stream of 2048000 IQ samples/second as input.
 A device driver shows a (usually small) window with controls for e.g. gain and output to a file.

- * a class "deviceHandler" is the "mother" of all device drivers.
-It defines theinterface that should be implemented by device drivers, and it implements some common elements (i.e. a frame for the GUI element and the visibility of this frame) and some defaults.
-Device drivers inherit from this class
+ * a class "deviceHandler" is the "mother" of all device handlers.
+It defines theinterface that should be implemented by device handlers, and it implements some common elements (i.e. a frame for the GUI element and the visibility of this frame) and some defaults.
+Device handlers inherit from the class "deviceHandler".

- * a class "xml_fileWriter" that is used by the various device drivers to write the raw input into an ".uff" type file.
+ * a class "xml_fileWriter" is used by the various device handlers to write the raw input into an ".uff" type file.

- * a class "deviceChooser" that implements an interface for the GUI controller to easily select (and instatiate) a device,
+ * a class "deviceChooser" implements an interface for the GUI controller to easily select (and instatiate) a device.

  * a class "device_exceptions" for mapping common device errors into exceptions with clear messages.

- * in a subdirectory "fileReaders" with sources for readers from files
+ * a subdirectory "fileReaders" contains sources for readers from files.

- * for each device that can be configured a subdirectory with a class derived from "deviceHandler"
+ * for each device that can be configured a subdirectory with a class derived from "deviceHandler" exists.

 Some devices (AIRspy and Pluto) are not capable of outputting samples with the required samplerate, in which case the device driver has to do dome  samplerate conversion.